aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * `npm install`, which will install the dependent npm modules defined in `package.json`.
 * `node main.js`, which will run the tests.

-You should a series of failing tests, but our `assert` function is coloring the console output red and printing a red x.
+You should a series of failing tests, but our `assert` function is coloring the console output red and printing a red `x`.
 Your goal is to make the tests pass.

 ## Part 2: CommonJS Modules

 You may have noticed that your `main.js` file grew reasonably large in Part 1.
 At 100-150 lines a file may be manageable.
 But much larger than this it gets much harder to navigate around the file and understand how it works.
 Particularly if you didn't write the file orginally.
 In part 2 we'll use a common strategy to manage the size of our main file.

-First, take a look in `utils/assert.js`.

-Then the top of the `main.js` file:
+At the top of the `main.js` file you will see a reference to the `assert` module:

 ```js
 var assert = require('utils/assert')